Misleading message by gitCheckout

 Now I know it could not work, but then I was completely mislead.

-#3 Updated by Lynn Garren almost 7 years ago
+#3 Updated by Lynn Garren about 7 years ago

 - Status changed from New to Assigned